dwolfATL/Data-Wrangling/Extracting-Stock-Portfolios-Form-NQ/README.md

 to see what trends become apparent.
 You can see my blog post with more detail [here]().

-* filings.ipynb has the Python wrangling script
+* nq_wrangling.py has the Python wrangling script
 * CIKs.csv has a list of SEC registered companies by CIK (Central Index Key)
 * companylist.csv has a list of publicly traded companies on NYSE/NASDAQ
 * filings_sample folder has examples of forms downloaded through